 3. Using Toppers

 Mattress toppers are mini sheets of memory foam or latex that can be put over the existing mattress surface to add support and make it firmer; these are typically anything between 2-6 inches in height.
 They also come in other fillings such as polyester, cotton, wool and other natural and synthetic materials, which are usually much thinner (approx 1-2 inches) and are often called pads as opposed to toppers.
 Pads will most likely make your sleep surface softer, so best to avoid these.
 Buy a topper matching your current bed size for a cheap but effective solution.
 They come with straps that can be used to hold them in place.
 It is easy to attach them and add robust support for extra support.

 If it is not possible to follow above methods, then you can place the mattress on the floor instead.
 Of course there are certain things you need to keep in mind when placing on the floor, such as dust and bugs from the carpet, or colder temperatures emitting from tiled or laminate flooring, or even cold drafts from nearby doors.
 If done correctly, this can be a cheap way to make any which is soft to become firm.

 5. Flip It

 Some mattresses can be used on both sides, but not all.
-If yours is a double sided, then it’s possible.
+If yours is a double-sided, then it’s possible.
 If it isn’t double sided then you may cause more damage than good.
 By flipping a mattress over onto the other side it can cause the surfaces to wear evenly, thus increasing the lifespan.
 Try flipping every so often, perhaps every 6 months or so.
-Regular changing of sides makes it retain shape for a longer period of time.
+Regular changing of sides makes it retain shape for a more extended period.

 6. Killing Bacteria